QR Code Generator for Business Card (Beginner Guide)

 - Position the logo within the QR code as desired.

-With all customizations complete, you're ready to create and save your QR code.
+With all customizations complete, you're ready to create and save your QR code using methods that ensure compatibility across different platforms.

 - Click the green "GENERATE QR CODE" button at the bottom of the form.